electroniceel/stm32....c-breakout/README.md

 * Allows to select the STM32 model you want, even the F4 models
 * Allows to select the optimal power configuration via solder bridges
-* Gives access the bootloader via button press
+* Gives access to the bootloader via button press
-* USB disconnect allows using USB based bootloaders without hassle
+* USB disconnect function allows using USB based bootloaders without hassle
+* Better engineered
-* Proper ESD protection for USB, ferrite beads in the power traces
+    * Proper ESD protection for USB
+    * Ferrite beads in the power traces
+    * Pads for proper decoupling caps
 * Conveniant development with SWD, SWO, NRST, UART on one Micro-MaTch connector
+* Possible to use THT USB-B sockets which are mechanically more stable

+Downside is that it is larger, Blue Pill uses 20x7 pins raster.

 Some of the supported microcontrollers
 ------------------------------------